LPRD/MissionControl/README.md

 ```

 Option 2:
-run the dockerSetup.sh script in the Docker folder if using a Debian based image
+run the dockerSetup.sh script in the Docker folder if using a Debian-based image

-If you are trying to run a specific docker container (postgresql, grafana) but get a bind error related to the required port, the issue might be that the linux machine is already running a local instance of that program.
-You can either continue to use the locally installed instance (NOTE: may require additional configuration to comminicate with other containers) or disable the SystemD service for the locally installed service.
+If you are trying to run a specific docker container (PostgreSQL, Grafana) but get a bind error related to the required port, the issue might be that the Linux machine is already running a local instance of that program.
+You can either continue to use the locally installed instance (NOTE: may require additional configuration to communicate with other containers) or disable the SystemD service for the locally installed service.

 ```bash
 # example